Plumbing and Septic Systems

 Northumberland County reviews plans, issues permits and performs inspections for septic systems in all of our member municipalities except the Municipality of Trent Hills.
 We also work with all municipalities to review plans and perform inspections for plumbing in all new buildings, building renovations and additions.

-Plumbing/septic updates and news |
+Plumbing and septic updates and news |

 When do I need a plumbing or septic system permit? |